caseyyee/resume/README.md

 ## Experience

-### VR/AR Poduct design, research & development
+### VR/AR Product Design, Research & Development

 **Mozilla Corporation**

 *September 2014 - 2019, Remote, Vancouver BC*

-I work on the Mozilla Mixed Reality team where where I research, design, develop VR and AR products, tools, technology for the open web.
-Along the way, i've also been a advocate of the technology and worked with various partners on developing their ideas using the technology.
+I worked on the Mozilla Mixed Reality team where I researched, design, developed VR and AR products, tools and technology for the open web.
+Along the way,  I was also a external and internal of WebVR and worked with various partners to develop  their ideas using the technology.
 I've also taken key roles in the creation of the program.

-* Mozilla Reality VR web browser
+* Firefox Reality Web Browser for mobile headsets
 * Unity game-engine assets for WebVR
 * A-Frame content creation tools
 * Worked with W3C community group